Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 complexity of exercise assignment.
-This also to ensures that malicious option writers cannot perform a denial of service attack on the protocol by writing large numbers of claims on an option type, which, without the bucketing mechanism, could result in exercise assignment being prohibitively expensive.
+This also to ensures that malicious option writers cannot perform a denial of service attack on the protocol by writing large numbers of claims on an option type, which, without the bucketing mechanism, could result in exercise assignment becoming prohibitively expensive.

 In this mechanism, a new bucket is created on the first write of a new option type.
 Subsequent writes of the same option type will be added to the same